Astro36/korean-school/README.md

 ## Features

 - Find the school data by its location and name
-- Fetch the school meal from NEIS
+- Fetch the school information from [School Info](http://www.schoolinfo.go.kr)
-- Fetch the school information from School Info
+- Fetch the school meal from [NEIS](http://www.neis.go.kr)
-- Fetch the school schedule from Comcigan
+- Fetch the school schedule from [Comcigan](http://comcigan.co.kr)

 ## Installation